kgraefe/pidgin-protocol-status-icons/README.md

 ## Installation
 ### Installation on Windows
-Download the ZIP file from the [latest release][1] and extract the contents of `pidgin` either to the installation directory of Pidgin (typically `C:\Program Files\Pidgin`) or to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).
+Download the ZIP file from the [latest release][1] and extract the contents of `pidgin-protocol-status-icons` to your .purple user directory (typically `%APPDATA%\Roaming\.purple`).

-Extract the default theme into `themes` in your .purple user directory (create `themes` if not present).
 After that you can enable the plugin and select the theme in `Tools -> Preferences -> Themes -> Status Icon Theme`.

 ### Installation on Linux
 If your distribution has the plugin in its repository you can use that.